jbryant2/coveo-headless-demo/README.md

 A small demo project showcasing a headless search implementation using Coveo Headless and React.

+This uses data from the Government of Canada Horizontal Initiative Database.

 ## Tech Stack
 - React (Vite)
 - Coveo Headless